QUICK ANSWER: BEST FACEBOOK ADVERTISING AGENCY 2019

 Single videos as the name suggests are ads that contain a single video.
 Almost 50% of Facebook users prefer watching about an hour of Facebook videos per week, so it proves to be one of the most efficient Facebook ads.
 Also, a majority of the audience prefer videos without sound, so you can use captions rather than sounds.
 A preferable video ad length should be about 30 seconds but shouldn’t be longer than 60 seconds.

 Some of its specs include:

-- a maximum file size of 2.3 GB
+- the maximum file size of 2.3 GB

 - a resolution of at least 720P